How To Get Free Tuition at Ivy League Schools and Other Major Colleges

-College at no cost might seem like a pipe dream, but it really does exist — even at the Ivy League level.
-If your family meets the income requirements for need-based aid, you could get free tuition at an Ivy League institution or other big-name school.
-This means a stellar education for you, without worrying about deep student loan debt.
+Free college tuition might seem like a pipe dream, but it really exists — even at the Ivy League level.
+If your family meets the income requirements for need-based aid, you could attend a big-name or Ivy League school tuition-free, avoiding heavy student debt.

-Here are some of the Ivy League colleges that offer needs-based free undergraduate tuition packages:
+Here are some of the Ivy League colleges that offer needs-based free college tuition packages for undergrads:

 And here are some other prestigious schools that do the same: